 Generative Adversarial Network (GAN)7

-An approach to training AI models useful for applications like data synthesis, augmentation, and compression where two Neural Networks (2.2.13) are trained in tandem: one is designed to be a generative network (the forger) and the other a discriminative network (the forgery detector).
-The objective is for each network to train and better itself off the other, reducing the need for big labeled training data.
+An approach to training AI models useful for applications like data synthesis, augmentation, and compression where two Neural Networks are trained in tandem: one is designed to be a generative network (the forger) and the other a discriminative network (the forgery detector).
+The objective is for each network to train and better itself off the other.

 Generative AI5,6,12